glyptodon/guacamole-connection-tester/README.md

 Visiting the connection testing page does not require authentication.
 Any users visiting the URL will immediately see a welcome screen instructing them to click the "Start Test" button to start the test.
+Alternatively, to start the test automatically without prompting, include the query parameter `auto=1` within the URL.
 Once the test has started, a progress bar will be displayed showing the current state of the test.
 The test should take less than one second per server on average.

 Once the test has completed, a table of results will be displayed listing all available servers in order of responsiveness.
 Connection quality is ranked and